Elmehdidebug/ALPR_YOLOv8/README.md

 This project aims to provide an Automatic License Plate Recognition (ALPR) system using the YOLOv8 model.
 With this system, you can detect license plates in images and videos.

+## Understanding the Code

+To understand and customize the code for the ALPR YOLOv8 model, please refer to the `ALPR_yolov8.ipynb` notebook provided in this repository.
+The notebook includes a step-by-step guide and explanatory comments, which will help you fine-tune the model using your own dataset and parameters.
+Feel free to adapt the code to meet your specific requirements and experiment with different configurations to achieve optimal results for your application.

 ## Getting Started

 Follow these steps to get started with the project: